adamameen5/foodTrackApp/README.md

 # foodTrackApp
-This should be used for the application development Have fun with this code
+This should be used for the application development Have fun with this code and beautify